About the Undergraduate Catalog

 How to Get Help

-Often the information you need can be obtained on the UALR website at ualr.edu/ or by telephone.
+Often the information you need can be obtained on the UA Little Rock website at ualr.edu or by telephone.
 Departmental numbers are included in their respective sections within the Catalog.
 For other numbers, consult the business pages in the Little Rock telephone directory.
-For information not included on the UALR web site, go directly to the office with the title that matches your needs: the Office of Undergraduate Admissions and the Office of Records and Registration are most often needed by incoming students.
+For information not included on the UA Little Rock website, go directly to the office with the title that matches your needs: the Office of Undergraduate Admissions and the Office of Records and Registration are most often needed by incoming students.

-These offices are located on the second floor of the Student Services Center.
+These offices are located on the second floor of the Charles W. Donaldson Student Services Center.

 The Office of Undergraduate Academic Advising provides advice on the selection of required courses and programs for undeclared majors.
 All students who are undecided about a specific field of study must contact this office, located on the third floor of Student Services Center.